What classes will prepare me for law school?

 I have been accepted to law school.
 Can I defer my matriculation?

-In general, deferrals are allowed for specific reasons such as fellowships, academic opportunities, or personal circumstances.
+In general, deferrals are allowed for specific reasons such as fellowships, academic or work opportunities, or personal circumstances.
 Criteria and rules for deferral vary from school to school, so check deferral rules for the law school you are interested in before you apply.
+It is not recommended that you apply to law school when you are certain that you wish to take some time before matriculation- deferrals are not guaranteed and most often require a signed commitment to the school if granted.